 Exploring the Gorges d'Ardèche: A Driving Tour

-The following driving itinerary is designed for a full-day excursion, with stops at the most important natural features and attractions.
+The following driving itinerary is designed for a full-day excursion, with stops at the most important nature sites and cultural attractions.
 The circular route covers about 85 kilometers, and the complete journey requires at least two hours of driving time (not including stops).
-This driving tour takes travelers through the diverse aspects of the Ardèche countryside-from peaceful river banks to exhilarating viewpoints and fascinating caves.
+This driving tour takes travelers through the diverse aspects of the Ardèche countryside, from peaceful river banks to exhilarating viewpoints and fascinating caves.

 Address: 07700 Saint-Martin d'Ardèche

-During the summer, the site also organizes spelunking cave trips accompanied by expert guides.
+The site also organizes spelunking cave trips accompanied by expert guides.
 Adults and children over 12 years can participate in this activity for an additional fee; harnesses, helmets, lights, and lanyards are provided.
-This exciting underground experience gives visitors a sense of what it was like for explorer Robert de Joly who rappelled into the cave's natural entrance on August 19, 1935.
+This exciting underground experience gives visitors a sense of what it was like for explorer Robert de Joly, who rappelled into the cave's natural entrance on August 19, 1935.

-The Grand Site de l'Aven d'Orgnac lies 17 kilometers west of Saint-Martin d'Ardeche.
-The caves are 50 meters to 120 meters underground.
-Be sure to wear sturdy shoes and warm clothing (the cave has a constant chilly temperature of 13° Celsius).
-For spelunking, wear comfortable clothes and sneakers or cross-training shoes.
+The Grand Site de l'Aven d'Orgnac is 17 kilometers west of Saint-Martin d'Ardeche.
+The guided tour goes 120 meters underground.
+Tips for Visitors: Be sure to wear sturdy shoes and warm clothing (the cave has a constant chilly temperature of 11 degrees Celsius).
+For spelunking, wear comfortable, long-sleeved clothes and sneakers or cross-training shoes.

 Address: Grand Site de l'Aven d'Orgnac, 07150 Orgnac-l'Aven